3 Days in Tokyo: What to See, Do, and Eat

 Tsukiji Fish Market

-Also in central Tokyo, this is neighborhood is famous for its excessive amount of electronic shops, and plethora of Japanese manga.
-Stop here to get a deeper understanding of Japanese tech culture.
+Also in central Tokyo, this neighborhood is famous for its excessive amount of electronics shops and

 A very famous shrine that is dedicated to the deities of Japan's wars.